MiamiOH-CSE274/Portfolio/README.md

 ----
 Possible sources of evidence (do any one of these):

+An implemention of a Hash Table can be found at: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/bickledb
 * https://github.com/MiamiOH-CSE274/05_Hashing_Lab
 * Use a hash table in the Zeitgeist project
 * Use locality-preserving hashing on the Starbucks project (not recommended!)